gvwilson/11-techbook/README.md

 > but until programmers stop insisting on backward compatibility with punch cards,
 > authors have to accept frustration as a fact of life.

-## 11. Trust your reviewers and your editor.
+## Tip 11: Trust your reviewers and your editor.

 Lots of people will do cursory reviews or give your manuscript a single careful read;